josh-ashkinaze/plurals/README.md

 an `ensemble` consists of agents processing tasks in parallel whereas a `chain` consists of agents who each see the prior agent's response.

-# Read full documentation here:
+# Read full documentation here

 https://josh-ashkinaze.github.io/plurals/